-- a) Municipal sewage services and municipal water services is the preferred form of servicing in rural settlement areas.
-Within rural settlement areas with existing municipal sewage services and municipal water services, intensification and redevelopment will be promoted wherever feasible to optimize the use of the services. - b) The Town will require the proponent of a proposed development in the Rural System, in the absence of municipal sewage services and/or municipal water services, to provide a comprehensive assessment of alternative methods of providing sewage and water services, where appropriate.
-The preferred servicing option will ensure that: - i) groundwater quality and quantity will be protected; - ii) natural heritage features and areas, groundwater and surface water features and areas, and hydrologic functions and the linkages among them will be protected or improved; - iii) the servicing method will be the most suitable option for the characteristics of the site, the natural environment and existing and planned land uses; - iv) the servicing will be financially feasible and sustainable for the Region; and,
+- a) The Town will require the proponent of a proposed development in the Rural System, in the absence of municipal sewage services and/or municipal water services, to provide a comprehensive assessment of alternative methods of providing sewage and water services, where appropriate.
+The preferred servicing option will ensure that: - i) ground water quality and quantity will be protected; - ii) natural heritage features and areas, ground water and surface water features and areas, and hydrologic functions and the linkages among them will be protected or improved; - iii) the servicing method will be the most suitable option for the characteristics of the site, the natural environment and existing and planned land uses; - iv) the servicing will be financially feasible and sustainable for the Region; and, - v) where the Region has conducted an assessment of private communal sewage services and private communal water services and has determined that this option is not an acceptable servicing option, private communal sewage services and private communal water services will not be considered as a servicing option. - b) Within rural settlement areas, where municipal sewage and water services or private communal sewage and water services are not available, planned, feasible or acceptable, individual on-site sewage and water services may be permitted for infilling or minor rounding out of existing development provided that site conditions are suitable for the long-term provision of such services with no negative impacts. - c) The Town will require the following from a proponent of a development, where it has been determined that a proposed development is to be on private communal sewage services and/or private communal water services:

-- v) where the Region has conducted an assessment of private communal sewage services and private communal water services and has determined that this option is not an acceptable servicing option, private communal sewage services and private communal water services will not be considered as a servicing option. - c) Within rural settlement areas, where municipal sewage and water services or private communal sewage and water services are not available, planned, feasible or acceptable, individual on-site sewage and water services may be permitted for infill or minor rounding out of existing development provided that site conditions are suitable for the long-term provision of such services with no negative impacts. - d) The Town will require the following from a proponent of a development, where it has been determined that a proposed development is to be on private communal sewage services and/or private communal water services: - establish, to the satisfaction of the Region, a governance structure to be responsible for the ongoing operation, maintenance, repair and replacement of the services; and, - ii) enter into a Municipal Responsibility Agreement with Peel Region which is to be registered on title and is to include provisions requiring that: - planning, design, and construction of the services meet the Region's standards and provide a comparable level of service to the Region's systems; - an asset management plan be established in accordance with the Region's requirements; - operation and maintenance of the services meet the Region's standards; - the Region's right of access be granted to inspect the services; - easements be provided, where required; - operational and financial reports be submitted to the Region; - in the event of default, services be transferred to the Region at no cost to the municipality; and, - financial security be provided to the Region's satisfaction.
+- establish, to the satisfaction of the Region, a governance structure to be responsible for the ongoing operation, maintenance, repair and replacement of the services; and - ii) enter into a Municipal Responsibility Agreement with Peel Region which is to be registered on title and is to include provisions requiring that: - planning, design, and construction of the services meet the Region's standards and provide a comparable level of service to the Region's systems; - an asset management plan be established in accordance with the Region's requirements; - operation and maintenance of the services meet the Region's standards; - the Region's right of access be granted to inspect the services; - easements be provided, where required; - operational and financial reports be submitted to the Region; - in the event of default, services be transferred to the Region at no cost to the municipality; and - financial security be provided to the Region's satisfaction.

-12.3.11 Estate Residential
+12.3.9 Estate Residential